metosin/reitit/doc/performance.md

 ### Performance guides

-As a library user, some things related to performance:
+Some things related to performance:

 * avoid wildcard-routes - it's an order of magnitude slower to match than non-wildcard routes
 * it's ok to mix non-wildcard and wildcard routes in a same routing tree as long as you don't disable the [conflict resolution](basics/route_conflicts.md) => if no conflicting routes are found, a `:mixed-router` can be created, which collects all non-wildcard routes into a separate fast subrouter.

+### Does routing performance matter?

+Well, it depends.
+Some tested routing libs seem to spend more time resolving the routes than it takes to encode & decode a 1k JSON payload.
+For busy sites, this actually matters.

 ### Example

-The routing sample taken from [bide](https://github.com/funcool/bide) perf suite, run with a Late 2013 MacBook Pro, with the `perf` profile:
+The routing sample taken from [bide](https://github.com/funcool/bide) README, run with a Late 2013 MacBook Pro, with the `perf` profile:

 ```clj
 (require '[reitit.core :as r])